econoalchemist/COLDCARD-Paranoid/README.md

 At this point, you have verified that the PGP signed message containing the hash values for the firmware files was in fact signed by Doc Hex.
 But you now need to verify that the `.dfu` firmware file does in fact return the same hash value as the one in the signed message.

 To do this, a freeware hex editing program called [HxD](https://mh-nexus.de/en/hxd/) is a user-friendly tool.
-Once the application is downloaded and launched, simply navigate to `File` then select `Open` and navigate to the file path where you have the firmware `.dfu` file saved.
+Once the application is downloaded and launched, simply navigate to `File` then select `Open` and navigate to the file path where you have the firmware `.dfu` file is saved.
 Once opened, then navigate to `Analysis` then `Checksums` then scroll down to `SHA-256` and hit `OK`.
 Then the software will return the calculated Sha256 hash value on the firmware file you downloaded.
 Visually compare this returned hash value with the hash value that you can look at in the signed message by opening it with a text editor.

 <p align="center">
   <img width="315" height="183" src="Assets/Firmware12.png">